Top US and UK diplomats pledge almost $1.5B in additional aid for Ukraine during visit to Kyiv

 But relations between Ukraine and its Western partners have been increasingly strained by Kyiv's repeated appeals for the West's authorization to use long-range weapons from the United States and other allies to strike targets deeper inside Russia.

-That issue has become more urgent given Russia’s latest reported acquisition of ballistic missiles from Iran, but Western leaders have balked at the request, fearing that, if granted, it could escalate the war.
+That issue has become more urgent after Russia’s latest reported acquisition of ballistic missiles from Iran, but Western leaders have so far balked at Ukraine's request, fearing that, if granted, it could escalate the war.

 “Let’s count on some strong decisions, at least,” he said.
 “For us, it’s very important.”